medplum/medplum/packages/docs/docs/tutorials/self-hosting/install-on-aws.md

 Some configuration settings are created automatically by the CDK deployment (for example, database and redis connection details).
 Other settings must be created manually before the first deploy.

+When creating a parameter in AWS Parameter Store, you will be prompted for the parameter **Name**.
+The parameter **Name** uses the convention `/medplum/{environmentName}/{key}`.

+For example, if your environment name is "prod", then the "baseUrl" parameter name is `/medplum/prod/baseUrl`.

 | Key                    | Description                                                                                                                                                                       | Automatic |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |
 | `port`                 | The port number that the API server binds to inside the Docker image.
 By default, you should use `8103`.
 In some cases, you may need to use `5000`.                               | no        |